yashgo0018/tally-clone/README.md

 This is a accounting web app that can serve the purpose of tally.
 This is developed with angular and firebase.
-[View Demo](https://tally-clone.firebaseapp.com){:target="\_blank"}
+[View Demo](https://tally-clone.firebaseapp.com/ "Tally Clone" target="\_blank")

 ## Get Started